muhamharis/Twitter-Sentiment-Analysis/README.md

 # twitter-sent-analysis
-Sentiment analysis using Naive Bayes Classifier
+Sentiment analysis using Logistic Regression

 ## Technologies Used
 * **[Python3](https://www.python.org/downloads/)** - Python is an interpreted, object-oriented, high-level programming language with dynamic semantics.